A parent once told me……

 - What are the different educational options for that career – four-year college, technical college, certification?

-Once you have a clear answer to these questions, have a conversation with your child.
+Once you have a clear answer to these questions, have a conversation with your teen.
 Then come to a mutual agreement on a path and start planning for it.

-If your child is unclear on what career they are interested in, there are options for you.
-Many high-schools offer free career assessments.
+If your teenager is unclear on what career they are interested in, there are options for you.
+Many high schools offer free career assessments.
 Some are better than others.
-You want to make sure the assessment suggests actual jobs versus broad fields and that it’s directly tied to your child’s natural interests.
+You want to make sure the assessment suggests actual jobs versus broad fields and that it’s directly tied to your teen’s natural interests.

-At My Ideal College, we use assessments that directly correlate a child’s interests into actual jobs.
-We are able to match your child’s interests based on the research of what it takes to be successful in each role.
+At My Ideal College, we use assessments that directly correlate a teen’s interests into actual jobs.
+We can match your son or daughter’s interests based on the research of what it takes to be successful in each role.

-Please contact us to help get your child started on the right path and you to your retirement dreams.
-Give us a call at 678-761-3550 or email us at email@example.com.
+Reach out to me to help get your teen started on the right path and you to your retirement dreams.
+Click here to schedule a complimentary strategy session with me today.